 Compliance training is an investment to protect your company in the long run.
 Employees who are morally sound and can protect themselves will keep the company from running into any legal trouble.

 With Bites, you have a compliance training solution in the palm of your hands.
 Simple but effective, Bites combines visual learning with micro-learning to engage employees.
 You can create short training videos or Bites to compile them into a comprehensive playlist to share with the trainees.
 Bites helps cut down on the expenses of on-site training without compromising the learning process.
 You can use forms and checklists to update your employees and receive feedback.
 Bites also allows you to quiz them and test what they have learned.
-If you want to be extra careful, you can simply track the employees’ progress via the analytics dashboard.
+Track the employees’ progress via the analytics dashboard to ensure the team is up to par.

 IMAGES